signaldatascience/R-curriculum/assignments/0-self-assessments/assessment-2/self-assessment-2.md

 * Work individually.
 You can however consult R documentation, look at old assignments, use the Internet, etc., but don't copy and paste code verbatim.

 * Make your code as clear, compact, and efficient as possible.
-Use everything that you've learned! **Please comment your code and write it cleanly so I know what each part of your script is supposed to do.**
+Use everything that you've learned! **Please comment and organize your code so we can easily tell how parts of your R script correspond to specific problems.**

-* If it's 12:30 and you haven't finished: go eat lunch, come back, and keep working after a break!

-We expect this to take up to 3 hours, but we may be wrong -- we don't have any calibration data, after all!
-We'll determine the stopping point based on people's progress through the self-assessment at lunchtime.

 Packages you may find useful: `dplyr`, `ggplot2`, `glmnet`, `psych`, and `corrplot`.